Shicheng-Guo/BIS180L_web/_posts/2016-03-31-0-Intro-to-git.md

 The above exercise illustrate one way to collaborate: each collaborator is added as a contributor to the repository.
 A second (and perhaps more common) method is to __fork__ a repository.
 When you fork a repository your are creating your own copy of the repository.
 You then make changes to your fork.
 If you think the original creator might want to incorporate your changes than you can create a __pull request__ to request that they pull your changes back into their repository.
 This is safer for the original creator because it is easier for them to choose to include your changes if they don't like them.

 Let's try it.
 I need to collect everyone's GitHub usernames.
-To do this we will collaboratively edit a document through git and GitHub.
+To do this we will each add a file to a shared repository with our details.
 I have created a repository [https://github.com/UCDBIS180L/gh-usernames](https://github.com/UCDBIS180L/gh-usernames) for this purpose.

-* Go the home page for that respository in your web browser.
+* Go the home page for that repository in your web browser.
 * Fork it using the button on the upper right hand side.
 * Clone it to your computer
 * Create a develop branch to work on
+* Using Linux commands:
+	- Change directories into the repository directory
+ 	- Create a copy of the `template.md` and name it with your first and last name.
+For example if you were [Adele](https://en.wikipedia.org/wiki/Adele) you would name the new file `Adele_Adkins.md`
-* Add your name, email, and user name to the `usernames.md` document
+* Edit your new file to add your name, email, and github user name (use Atom or Remarkable)
-* Confirm that the file looks OK (view it in Remarkable)
 * Merge your change on to the master branch
 	* hint: checkout the master branch, then use `merge develop`
-* Push your change back up to you repository
+* Push your change back up to your repository
 * Use the website to send a pull request

 ## More resources